The Christmas Lunch Incident: Cultural references

-The vicar tells Alice that for Christmas she is most looking forward to seeing Jurassic Park and The Queen's Christmas Message (Elizabeth II in this instance); the former is also mentioned by Hugo who feels sorry for people who are lonely and watch it as entertainment over Christmas.
+The vicar tells Alice that for Christmas, she is most looking forward to seeing Jurassic Park and The Queen's Christmas Message (Elizabeth II in this instance); the former is also mentioned by Hugo who feels sorry for people who are lonely and watch it as entertainment over Christmas.
 Alice tells the vicar that Only Fools and Horses is more entertaining than the story of Jesus' birth as the latter lacks comedy, adding "that Rodney, what a plonker".
 Jim tells the vicar a knock-knock joke where the punchline is Doctor Who.
-During the sprout eating contest Hugo introduces the vicar and his father in the style of John Anderson on Gladiators.
-During charades Alice holds up two jars believing she is acting out a film called Jars, the others realise she is meant to be doing Jaws.
+During the sprout eating contest, Hugo introduces the vicar and his father in the style of John Anderson on Gladiators.
+During charades, Alice holds up two jars believing she is acting out a film called Jars; the others realise she is meant to be doing Jaws.

 Reception

 In 2014 television critics for the Radio Times listed their top ten Christmas television moments, the episode came in seventh place.

 On 22 December 2018, BBC One aired the episode in memory of John Bluthal (Frank Pickle), who died in November 2018.
-This was in similar fashion to when fellow Dibley cast member Emma Chambers (Alice Tinker) died in February 2018, where the episode "Love and Marriage" was aired in her memory.
+This was similar to when fellow Dibley cast member Emma Chambers (Alice Tinker) died in February 2018, when the episode "Love and Marriage" was aired in her memory.